 In case you need to work out the results for an isochoric process, check our Gay-Lussac's law calculator.

 Charles' law definition

-	Charles' law (sometimes referred to the law of volumes) describes the

-	relationship between the volume of a gas and its temperature when the pressure

-	and the mass of the gas is constant.
-It states that the volume is proportional

-	to the absolute temperature.
+Charles' law (sometimes referred to as the law of volumes) describes the relationship between the volume of a gas and its temperature when the pressure and the mass of the gas are constant.
+It states that the volume is proportional to the absolute temperature.

-	There are a few other ways we can write the Charles' law definition, one of

-	which is: the ratio of the volume and the temperature of the gas in a closed

-	system is constant as long as the pressure is unchanged.
+There are a few other ways we can write the Charles' law definition, one of which is: the ratio of the volume and the temperature of the gas in a closed system is constant as long as the pressure is unchanged.

 Charles' law describes the behavior of an ideal gas (gases that we can characterize by the ideal gas law equation) during an isobaric process, which means that the pressure remains constant during the transition.

 Charles' law formula

 Based on the definition of Charles' law, we can write the Charles' law equation in the following way:

 where V₁ and T₁ are the initial volume and temperature, respectively.
 Similarly, V₂ and T₂ are the final values of these gas parameters.

 How does this Charles' law calculator work?
 First, you need to insert three of the parameters, and the fourth is automatically calculated for you.
 Let's say we want to find the final volume, then the Charles' law formula yields: